zeecaniago/unbounce/README.md

-# Unbounce Assignment
+# Plugin for Unbounce

-The objective of this assignment is to create a dashboard that lists all Unbounce pages and the corresponding leads.
+The objective of this plugin is to create a dashboard that lists all Unbounce pages and the corresponding leads.
 The dashboard also contains a form that can be used to add a lead.

 ## How to - Browser